Biden administration funds program to hand out crack pipes

 WASHINGTON (WTVO) — To limit infections among drug users, the Biden administration is creating a $30 million grant program for non-profits to buy crack pipes.

-It will provide funds to local governments and non-profits to distribute clean pipes to help make drug use safer for addicts, according to WITI.
+It will provide funds to local governments and non-profits to distribute clean pipes to help make drug use safer for addicts, according to Newsweek.

 The program is overseen by the U.S. Department of Health and Human Services, and a spokesperson said that it will supply smoking kits for users to smoke illicit substances such as crystal methamphetamine and crack cocaine.
 The kits reportedly aim to reduce the risk of infections for people who smoke these substances with glass pipes.